-Los Angeles Department of Water and Power (LADWP) intends to de-water Long Valley.
+The Los Angeles Department of Water and Power (LADWP) intends to dewater Long Valley.
 In 2018, LADWP notified agricultural ranch leaseholders in Long and Little Round Valleys in Southern Mono County that it intends to remove all irrigation water from future leases.
-The agency has not performed any study or analysis on this proposal’s impact on Long Valley’s environment, agricultural and recreational economies, the health and safety of local communities, or any other potential effect required by law.
+The agency has not performed any study or analysis on this proposal’s impact on Long Valley’s environment, agricultural and recreational economies, the health and safety of local communities, or any other potential effects required by law.

-In the 1940’s as part of its construction of the Los Angeles Aqueduct system, LADWP constructed Crowley Lake Dam destroying the pre-existing wetlands meadows.
-Following the destruction of the wetland meadows, LADWP allowed ranchers to irrigate areas around Crowley Lake.
+In the 1940’s as part of its construction of the Los Angeles Aqueduct system, LADWP built the Long Valley Dam, flooding behind it to create Crowley Lake, thus destroying pre-existing wetlands meadows.
+Following the meadows’ destruction, LADWP allowed ranchers to irrigate areas around Crowley Lake.
 Since the early 1940s, ranchers have been allotted sufficient amounts of water to support their agricultural operations.
-This water also created and maintained wetland meadow habitats – habitats that were lost when LADWP created Crowley Lake.
+This water also created and maintained wetland meadow habitats – habitats like those lost when LADWP created Crowley Lake.
 The water spread by ranchers mitigated – to some extent – the destruction of wetland meadows and environmental effects caused by LADWP’s creation of Crowley Lake.

 The meadows provide significant environmental and community benefits.
-Today, the wetland meadows around Crowley Lake and Eastern Sierra Nevada Mountain streams support a biodiversity that includes a variety of invertebrate, amphibian, and avian life, including the native Bi-state Sage Grouse, a species of special concern.
-The meadows also decrease the risk of wildfire and suppress dust for local communities, and sequester carbon to mitigate climate change impacts.
+Today, the wetland meadows around Crowley Lake support a rich biodiversity of invertebrate, amphibian, and avian life, including the native Bi-state Sage Grouse, a species of special concern.
+The wet meadows also decrease the risk of wildfire,suppress dust for local communities, and sequester carbon to mitigate climate change impacts.

-Meadows also support the local economy.
-Long Valley meadows are the basis for Southern Mono County’s ranching and recreation economies.
+These meadows also support the local economy as the basis for both Southern Mono County’s ranching and recreation economies.
 Ranchers have stewarded these lands for generations, creating and maintaining habitat by spreading water for their operations.
-The meadows also support recreational tourism and activities such as world class fishing at Hot Creek and the beautiful viewscapes enjoyed by significant numbers of campers, hikers, bikers, and OHV’ers from around the world, including Los Angeles.
+The meadows also support recreational tourism and activities such as world-class fishing at Hot Creek and the beautiful viewscapes enjoyed by significant numbers of campers, hikers, bikers, and OHV’ers from around the world.